 You can reach Brian at [email protected]

 P.S.
 Everyone is passionate about something.
-Our passion is called Linux!
+Our passion is called Linux.
+Welcome aboard, and let’s embark on this exciting journey together!